gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 **Finding**

 Cycle 16 showed that a genuinely fresh renewed relation can strengthen across another slice after a soft failed reopening, and can be promoted into a stronger provisional relational interpretation without premature elevation into stable joint choreography.

 ---

+### Cycle 17 — Persistence of strengthening provisional relation below joint threshold

+**What was tested**
+-	whether the strengthening renewed relation from Cycle 16 could persist across another slice without collapsing back into independence
+-	whether repeated weak parallel continuation could be represented without premature promotion into stable joint choreography
+-	whether the architecture could sustain a strong provisional relational state rather than treating renewed relation as only a brief fluctuation
+-	whether the system could preserve relational persistence while still withholding stable-joint confirmation

+**What happened**
+-	TU preserved both trains, extended both trains, and represented the new slice as persistent strengthened relation: A and B maintained improved band proximity, reciprocal adjustment persisted, and another short interval of weak parallel continuation appeared
+-	TU increased coupling candidate strength again, lowered fragmentation further, and treated the field as a stronger persistent provisional relational state while still keeping stable_couplings empty
+-	TU+ retained the renewed relational corridor, strengthened weak_mutual_approach and weak_parallel_co_motion further, and introduced persistent_provisional_relational_restrengthening as the strongest new match
+-	cortexLLM explicitly recognized that the renewed relation was no longer a brief reappearance but a persistent strong provisional relational state, while still refusing premature promotion into stable joint choreography

+**Finding**

+Cycle 17 showed that after a soft failed reopening, a genuinely fresh renewed relation can not only re-emerge and strengthen, but also persist across another slice as a strong provisional relational state without premature promotion into stable joint choreography.

+---

+### Cycle 18 — Threshold-nearing provisional joint choreography

+**What was tested**
+-	whether one further slice of durable reciprocal support could push the field beyond persistent strong provisional relation into a threshold-nearing joint-oriented state
+-	whether repeated weak parallel continuation and sustained reciprocal alignment would justify stronger promotion without yet forcing stable joint choreography
+-	whether the architecture could approach the confirmation threshold without either freezing below it or jumping across it too early
+-	whether the system could elevate the shared reading while preserving train distinctness

+**What happened**
+-	TU preserved both trains, extended both trains, and represented the new slice as sustained shared-band continuation with repeated weak parallel co-motion and no renewed separation pressure
+-	TU raised coupling candidate strength substantially while still keeping stable_couplings empty, treating the field as no longer best read as merely independent continuation with softening, but as a threshold-nearing provisional joint-oriented state
+-	TU+ strengthened the persistent provisional relational corridor, marked weak_mutual_approach and weak_parallel_co_motion as strong supported components, and introduced threshold_nearing_provisional_joint_choreography as the strongest new match
+-	cortexLLM explicitly recognized that the independent mainline was no longer the best standalone reading, promoted the field into a threshold-nearing provisional joint interpretation, and still withheld full stable-joint confirmation pending one further slice of durable reciprocal support

+**Finding**

+Cycle 18 showed that a renewed relation can persist and strengthen far enough to justify a threshold-nearing provisional joint-oriented reading, while still remaining below stable joint choreography and therefore forcing a real bounded promotion decision.

+---

+### Cycle 19 — Bounded promotion into stable joint choreography

+**What was tested**
+-	whether one further slice of durable reciprocal support could justify promotion from a threshold-nearing provisional joint interpretation into stable joint choreography
+-	whether the architecture could cross the promotion threshold without collapsing train distinctness into a fused reading
+-	whether repeated weak parallel continuation and sustained reciprocal alignment were now sufficient for stable coupling
+-	whether the system could promote when warranted rather than remaining indefinitely threshold-nearing

+**What happened**
+-	TU preserved both trains, extended both trains, and represented the new slice as sustained shared-band continuation with repeated weak parallel co-motion and no renewed separation pressure
+-	TU raised coupling strength high enough to populate stable_couplings, while still preserving A and B as distinct trains rather than collapsing them into one merged object
+-	TU+ marked the threshold-nearing provisional joint reading as crossed, completed the prior provisional relational restrengthening into stable joint promotion, and introduced reconfirmed_emergent_joint_parallel_choreography as the strongest new match
+-	cortexLLM promoted the field into stable joint choreography as the dominant reading, while explicitly preserving train distinctness and refusing to interpret the result as monolithic fusion

+**Finding**

+Cycle 19 showed that one further slice of durable reciprocal support can justify bounded promotion from a threshold-nearing provisional joint reading into stable joint choreography, while still preserving train distinctness and avoiding collapse into a fused monolithic interpretation.

+---

+## Cross-cycle findings so far

+### 1. Role separation is viable
+The triad did not collapse into one generic assistant voice.

+- **TU** remained a mapper of structure
+- **TU+** remained a predictor / comparer
+- **cortexLLM** remained a symbolic interpreter and biaser

+This is already a meaningful threshold crossed.

+---